popova-mariia/tp/docs/DeveloperGuide.md

 #### Design Considerations

-* **Fault Tolerance:** Any parsing errors during predicate evaluation result in a safe `false` return, preventing the app from crashing.
+* **Fault Tolerance:**
+  Parsing errors during predicate evaluation (such as invalid appointment dates) result in a safe `false` return.
-* **Extensibility:** This approach cleanly separates predicates, allowing future filters (e.g., "past appointments", "appointments this week") to be added by introducing new `Predicate<Person>` classes.
-* **Single Responsibility:** Each class follows the SRP principle—e.g., `FindCommandParser` handles parsing, `UpcomingAppointmentPredicate` handles logic, and `AppointmentDate` handles formatting.
+  This ensures the app remains stable and does not crash even if invalid data is encountered during a search.

+* **Extensibility:**
+  The predicate-based design allows easy addition of new search filters (e.g., finding past appointments, filtering by appointment week) without modifying existing logic.
+  Developers can simply introduce new `Predicate<Person>` classes to extend functionality.

+* **Single Responsibility Principle (SRP):**
+  Each class involved in the find-upcoming feature has a clear and separate responsibility:
+    - `FindCommandParser` handles parsing the user’s input.
+    - `UpcomingAppointmentPredicate` handles checking appointment timing logic.
+    - `AppointmentDate` handles formatting and validation of date strings.
+      This separation improves maintainability and readability of the codebase.

 --------------------------------------------------------------------------------------------------------------------